 Posted May 1, 2011

-Our next neighborhood meeting will be in the Max Kade Room at the Anthenaeum.
-The meeting starts at 7PM - not 7:30PM.
+Our next neighborhood meeting will be in the Max Kade Room at the Athenaeum.
+The meeting starts at 7PM.
+Please plan to attend.
 Click here for latest financial reports

 Architectural styles abound in this historic, completely restored neighborhood.
 A variety of fascinating people have called Lockerbie Square home including poet James Whitcomb Riley — author of the poem, Little Orphan Annie.
 Step back in time and enjoy a stroll through one of the city's finest restored neighborhoods.
 Take the tour!